jschmid1/gopro_as_webcam_on_linux/README.md

   -V,  --verbose           echo every command that gets executed

+  -n,  --video-number      select the number of video device you would like to use.
+Default is 42.
+This means /dev/video42 will be created.

+  -P,  --PORT              select the port you would like to use.
+Default is 8554.

   -h,  --help              display this help
 Commands:
   webcam                   start the GoPro in webcam mode